madhank93/learn-k8s-ckad/README.md

   ![kubernetes_ingress](img/k8s-ingress.png)

   **Ingress** exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
-Traffic routing is controlled by rules defined on the Ingress resource  (e.g. load balancing, SSL termination, path-based routing, protocol).
+Traffic routing is controlled by rules defined on the Ingress resource  (e.g. load balancing, SSL termination,path-based routing, protocol).

   The advantage of an Ingress over a LoadBalancer is that an Ingress can consolidate routing rules in a single resource to expose multiple services.

   Example: